Derkades/WebApp/README.md

 - Touch-friendly interface
 - Hotkeys for most common actions
 - No JavaScript or CSS frameworks, the web interface makes no requests to third party domains
+- Audio is RMS-normalized and silence is trimmed from the start and end

 ## Development environment